Should You Take PrEP to Prevent HIV? We've Got the Facts

 "Residents who rated their knowledge more highly reported a greater likelihood of prescribing PrEP in the future," the authors said in the study.

 What Is PrEP and How Does It Work?

 PrEP is a drug (sold under the brand name Truvada) that can prevent HIV infection in people who are at high risk, such as those who have an HIV-positive partner, according to the Centers for Disease Control and Prevention (CDC).
 If you take PrEP correctly (every day), the drug is highly effective at blocking the HIV virus, according to studies.

 And just how effective is “highly effective?”
 Well, according to the CDC, PrEP can reduce your risk of getting HIV from unprotected sex by more than 90% and from injection drug use by more than 70%.
 Condoms are still recommended to increase your protection and to help prevent other STIs.

 The U.S. Preventive Services Task Force recently released a draft statement that officially joins the CDC in recommending that that doctors should offer PrEP, along with effective antiretroviral therapy, to people at high risk of HIV.

 "Given the significant need for PrEP, [internal medicine] residents should be trained to achieve adequate knowledge and comfort levels to prescribe it," the study authors wrote.

 According to the CDC, candidates for PrEP include:

-- People who are not in a mutually monogamous relationship with a partner who recently tested negative for HIV and is a:
+Someone who is not in a mutually monogamous relationship (which is a relationship in which you only have sex with each other) with a partner who recently tested negative for HIV and is a:

 You should also think about taking PrEP if you have a sex partner who has HIV and you’re considering getting pregnant.
 The drug can help protect you and your baby while you try to conceive, throughout pregnancy, and during breastfeeding.